vszakats/hb/contrib/hbmzip/readme.txt

 This directory contains compression related files including:
    * wrapper functions for minizip
-   * some additionl functions to provide a higher level API for zip files
+   * some additionl functions to provide a higher-level API for ZIP files

 Harbour functions to manage ZIP files: